PhyXTGears-programming/PhyXTGears-2017-Bling/README.md

 We use the Adafruit NeoPixel, Adafruit NeoMatrix, and Adafruit GFX libraries.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: You must use Adafruit GFX version 1.4.4 or triangles won't draw correctly.

+## Get your code on our robot!
+To get you code of the robot, all you have to do us fork our code, make some simple changes to it, and create a pull request.
+If we accept your pull request, your code will be on the robot soon.
+If you need help with Git or GitHub see our wiki.
+We have information on how our code works in our wiki.

 ## PhyXTGears Robotics Team
 We are FRC team 1720.
+phyxtgears.org